hakyimlab/ukbrest/README.md

 ### Genotype queries
-**TODO:** needs test.

-Query chromosome 1, positions from 0 to 1000:
+This is a query of chromosome 1, positions from 0 to 1000:

 ```bash
 $ curl -HAccept:application/octel-stream \
   "http://localhost:5000/ukbrest/api/v1.0/genotype/1/positions/0/1000" \
   > test.bgen
 ```

-Query by chromosome and a file specifying rsids:
+With this one you can query by chromosome and a file specifying rsids:

 ```bash
 $ cat rsids.txt
 rs367896724